-- Denied revoked or suspended your professional license, permit, registration, or certification? - Placed you on probation (excluding, ARRT Continuing Education probation), under consent agreement, or under consent-order? - Allowed voluntary surrender of you professional license, permit, registration, or certification? - Subjected you to any condition or disciplinary actions?
+- Denied revoked or suspended your professional license, permit, registration, or certification? - · Placed you on probation (excluding, ARRT Continuing Education probation), under consent agreement, or under consent-order? - Allowed voluntary surrender of your professional license, permit, registration, or certification? - Subjected you to any condition or disciplinary actions?
 Answer "Yes" if one or more of these apply to you and the organization imposing the action wasn't ARRT.
-Answer "No":
+Answer "No": - If you have no offenses - If your only offense is ARRT Continuing Education (CE) probation - For offenses previously reported to ARRT and for which ARRT has sent you communication.